-Prior to joining Auckland Grammar School, Amanda was Associate Director Donor Stewardship at the University of Auckland Business School where she was responsible for a portfolio of major gifts donors and corporate partners.
-During her seven years there, Amanda developed a number of programmes to leverage the donor relationships creating lecture series and conferences to ensure profile and engagement opportunities were created.
+Amanda was previously the Associate Director Donor Stewardship at the University of Auckland Business School.
+She was responsible for a portfolio of major gifts donors and corporate partners, and developed a number of programmes to leverage the donor relationships creating lecture series and conferences to ensure profile and engagement opportunities were created.

-In 2011 she was awarded a Vice Chancellor's Excellence Award for Community Engagement and in 2012 was honoured with an Order of St John honorific for her work with the charity.
-That year she also achieved her Certificate in Fundraising Executive, one of only 22 fundraisers in New Zealand with this professional accreditation.
+She was awarded a Vice Chancellor's Excellence Award for Community Engagement in 2011, and in 2012 was honoured with an Order of St John honorific for her work with the charity.
+She also achieved her Certificate in Fundraising Executive, one of only 22 fundraisers in New Zealand with this professional accreditation.

 Amanda has been involved with fundraising, sponsorship, membership/alumni development and communications/marketing for some 20 years largely in the tertiary education, heritage and arts areas.
 Her first strategic fundraising role was as Development Manager (2002-2008) at Auckland Museum where she was responsible for raising $65 million for the Museum's Stage II Grand Atrium project as well as managing the war memorial, membership, corporate PR and sponsorship portfolios.